Introduction

 One standout feature of Harrow is their Mentorship Reading Scheme, where older students guide younger peers through challenging texts, fostering a culture of shared learning and community.
 This is a great example that can be easily echoed at home with parents, siblings and friends.

-How to Encourage Reading in the Modern World
+How to Encourage Reading in the Digital Age

 Model Reading at Home